In 2006, Professor Steve Duffull established the Otago Pharmacometrics Group at the School of Pharmacy, University of Otago in Dunedin (New Zealand).

 - Clinical pharmacology and dose individualisation.

-We have a state of the art multi core computer system and use leading edge software, including NONMEM, MONOLIX, WinBUGS, WinPOPT and MATLAB.
+We have a state of the art multi core computer system and use leading edge software, including NONMEM, MONOLIX, Stan, MATLAB, popt and popt_i, CellML and R.

 If you are interested in working with us as a student or a collaborator please contact firstname.lastname@example.org for general enquiries.